nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the command string to edit a supplier's field.
+1. User enters the command to edit a supplier and details of the supplier to be edited.
-2. System confirms that the supplier has been edited and shows the current fields of the supplier.
+2. System confirms that supplier has been edited and shows the edited supplier.

    Use case ends

 **Extensions**

 * 1a.
-User keys in invalid format
+System detects invalid command format
     * 1a1.
-System displays an error, and the recommended format for editing a supplier.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
-      Use case ends
+Use case resumes from step 2.

 * 1b.
-User keys in command without prefix
+System detects invalid command arguments
     * 1b1.
+System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments
+    * 1b2.
+User enters command arguments again

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that supplier to edit does not exist in RHRH.
+    * 1c1.
+System displays an error that no such supplier index exist in RHRH.
+    * 1c2.
+User enters customer index again

+Steps 1c1 - 1c2 are repeated until the employee to be added is unique. <br>
+Use case resumes from step 2.

+* 1d.
+System detects that editing of current supplier would cause duplicate suppliers in RHRH.
-System displays an error that says that at least 1 field must be provided.
+    * 1d1.
+System displays an error that supplier already exists in RHRH.
+    * 1d2.
+User enters customer index again

+Steps 1d1 - 1d2 are repeated until the employee to be added is unique. <br>
-      Use case ends
+Use case resumes from step 2

 **Use case (UC08): Edit a reservation**

 **MSS**

 1. User enters the command to edit reservation fields.
-2. System confirms that the supplier has been edited and shows the current fields of the supplier.
+2. System confirms that the reservation has been edited and shows the edited reservation.

    Use case ends